DD-Ranking: Rethinking the Evaluation of Dataset Distillation: Results

 \paragraph{Model.} For each baseline method, we use the model architecture reported in the paper for evaluation.
 This includes ConvNet of depth 3 and 4 with instance normalization, ConvNet of depth 3 and 4 with batch normalization, and ResNet-18~\citep{He2015DeepRL}.
 Additionally, to validate the robustness of DD-Ranking on different model architectures, we incorporate AlexNet~\citep{AlexNet}, ResNet-50, VGG-11~\citep{VGG11}, Swin-Transformer-tiny~\citep{Swin-T}, and Vision-Transformer-base~\citep{ViT}.

 \paragraph{DD-Ranking evaluation.} The evaluation is performed \textbf{5 times} with different random seeds.
 We report \textbf{the mean value} in the following tables.
+Standard deviations are reported in the appendix.
 When computing the accuracy under hard labels, we perform the hyperparameter search for the learning rate and report the best one.
 When computing the accuracy under soft labels, we regard the learning provided by each method as the \textbf{optimal learning rate} by default, and the learning rate search is performed for random selection.